chakra-ui/panda/website/pages/docs/guides/component-library.md

 ### Ship the build info file

 This approach is similar to the previous one, but instead of shipping the source code, you ship the Panda build info file.
+This will have **the exact same end-result** as adding the sources files in the `include`, but it will allow you not to ship the source code.

 The build info file is a JSON file that **only** contains the information about the static extraction result, you still need to ship your app build/dist by yourself.
 It can be used by Panda to generate CSS classes without the need for parsing the source code.
-The buildinfo file does

 Convert the `styled-system` directory to a package by setting the `emitPackage` and `outdir` properties.
 This will inform Panda to emit the code artifacts to the `node_modules`.